SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The ``boardColors`` array is initialized with a closure to set up its color values:

-.. testcode:: checkers
+.. testcode:: chessboard

-   -> struct Checkerboard {
+   -> struct Chessboard {
          let boardColors: [Bool] = {
             var temporaryBoard = [Bool]()
             var isBlack = false